gruberlab/mpact/README.md

 ## Instalation

 We provide docker files for an easy installation.
-Alternatively, the user can download the MPACT program and perform a manual instalkation of the required third-party applications.
+Alternatively, the user can download the MPACT program and perform a manual installation of the required third-party applications.

 ## Requirements